cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/storage.md

 import { TursoStorageAdapter } from "@workertown/search/storage/turso";

 export default search({
+  runtime: {
     storage: new TursoStorageAdapter({
       url: "...", // The URL of the Turso database
       authToken: "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx", // The Turso auth token to use for authentication }),
+    // Other options go here...
+  },
 });
 ```